Thursday, 9 June 2011

 Most modern day yoga is the bastard child of an ancient esoteric Indian tradition and the modern western health and fitness industry.
 Arguably the two backgrounds complement each other.

-Modern teachers have met students with a changing range of mental, physical and lifestyle needs created by an arguably more stressful and sedentary modern lifestyle.
-Their required responses to this, combined with a more sophisticated interest in the nature of what constitutes health, fitness and wellbeing has led to yoga evolving in new ways.
+Modern day teachers have met students with a changing range of mental, physical and lifestyle needs created by an arguably more stressful and sedentary modern lifestyle.
+Teacher's responses to this, combined with a generally more sophisticated interest in health, fitness and wellbeing has led to yoga evolving in new ways.

 The teaching of yoga for its health and fitness benefits has arguably improved enormously under the western scientific microscope provided by interested professionals such as osteopaths and doctors, some of whom have become yoga teachers themselves.

-Similarly the increased interest in less dogmatic forms of spirituality such as yoga and Buddhism has led to a renewal in the presentation of these inner practices in ways that are digestable to the modern mind and require no religious or esoteric beliefs.
+Similarly the increased interest in forms of spirituality that are less dogmatic than traditional institutional religion, such as that in yoga and some forms of Buddhism, has led to a renewal in the presentation of these inner practices in ways that are digestable to the modern mind and require no religious or esoteric beliefs.

 In our generally busy, over stimulated, information soaked and outer directed society, there is little to encourage us to look inwardly for quietness, understanding, emotional balance and inspiration.

-Although not traditionally considered part of a yogic health care regime the philosophical approach and meditative practices of yoga can provide a welcome window pointing towards an inner world of greater ease, freedom and creativity.
-This clearly adds many benefits to our external life of relationships, work and attitudes towards materialism.
+Yoga postures and breath work help attend to some of the physical manifestations of stress and inbalance.
+Meditation and some accompanying philosophy can provide a welcome window pointing towards an inner world of greater ease, understanding, freedom and creativity adding many benefits to our external life of relationships, work and attitudes.

 Modern western yoga teachers are now trained to a certain degree in western anatomy, physiology and health care as well as some Indian arts, philosophy, healing, esotericism and spirituality.
 The resultant evolving creative fusion is modern yoga.